docker/docs/docker-hub/repos/access/index.md

 ## Starring Repositories

 Your repositories can be starred and you can star repositories in return.
 Stars are a way to show that you like a repository.
-They are also an easy way of bookmarking your favorites.
+They're also an easy way of bookmarking your favorites.